agnostic-apollo/sudo/README.md

 #### `--script-decode`

 Can be used with the `script` command type so that the `core_script` passed is considered as a `base64` encoded string that should be decoded and stored in temp file.
 The temp file path is passed to the script shell.
 This can be useful to pass a script whose normal decoded form contains non `UTF-8` or binary data which if passed directly as an argument may be discarded by the shell if not encoded first since such data cannot be stored in bash variables.
-If this is passed, then `-r` option processing will be ignored for the `core_script` but not for any arguments.
+If this is passed, then [`-r`](#-r) option processing will be ignored for the `core_script` but not for any arguments.

 #### `--script-name`

 Can be used with the `script` command type to set the filename to use for the `core_script` temp file created in `$HOME/.sudo.temp.XXXXXX/sudo_core_script` directory instead of `sudo_core_script`.
-The temp file path is passed to the script shell if `-f` or `--script-decode` is passed or if the script shell doesn't support process substitution or if `core_script` passed contained non `UTF-8` or binary data.
+The temp file path is passed to the script shell if [`-f`](#-f) or [`--script-decode`](#--script-decode) is passed or if the script shell doesn't support process substitution or if `core_script` passed contained non `UTF-8` or binary data.

-#### `--script-redirect=<mode/string>`
+#### `--script-redirect`

-Can be used with the `script` command type to set the redirect mode or string for `stdout` and `stderr` for the `core_script`.
+The `--script-redirect=<mode/string>` option can be used with the `script` command type to set the redirect mode or string for `stdout` and `stderr` for the `core_script`.
 The following modes are supported:

 - `0` redirect `stderr` to `stdout`.
 This can be used to receive both `stdout` and `stderr` in a synchronized way as `stdout`, like in `%stdout` variable for `Termux:Tasker` plugin for easier processing of result of commands.